HireTea

 Category Indexed hubs Training groups Orientation signals Trainer expectations

-Retail 13 Safety and pace training, Service practice training, and Day 1 orientation setup 1-2 days and confirm in current onboarding instructions availability, reliability, customer service, and department fit
+Retail 24 Safety and pace training, Service practice training, and Day 1 orientation setup confirm in current onboarding instructions, unknown, and varies availability, reliability, customer service, and teamwork

-Warehouse 3 Safety and pace training 1-2 days and typically 1 day plus role training attendance, safety, pace, and physical stamina
+Warehouse 3 Safety and pace training unknown, varies by responsibility and local workplace, and varies by site and role attendance, safety, pace, and physical stamina

-Tech 1 Team access onboarding confirm in current onboarding instructions collaboration, learning speed, structured problem solving, and technical depth
+Consulting 3 Team access onboarding confirm in current onboarding instructions client readiness, professionalism, teamwork, and accounting fundamentals

 Company examples